Please review this article!

 We maintain websites that we design under our support system.
 However, if after a few years our clients want features that they see on newer sites, or technological changes are such that the old site cannot be reasonably maintained (often due to security issues), then a new website is the right choice.

 Solia Media cannot predict the pace of change, but we do remind our clients that such external and industry-driven progress may require more than routine updates of a website – particularly if the client wants the newer features and functions which will most certainly be made possible in the coming years.
 In sum, we design our websites to current standards.
 We will maintain them as long as the industry considers it to be feasible from a technological and security standpoint.
 If the current platform cannot be maintained (this is not just our decision; this is determined by industry experts), we will coordinate with our clients to determine how to ensure that the client’s web presence is not unduly outdated.

 Solia websites can accommodate some incredibly advanced features including e-commerce, newsletter control, and member management.
 Please keep in mind that functions like e-commerce require significant work to incorporate, configure and test.
-Although our websites can include such advanced features, or that we may have discussed those with you, they are not included as part of the quote unless clearly shown.
+Although our websites can include such advanced features, that we may have discussed with you, they are not included as part of the quote unless clearly shown.

-We will list the functions that are included on your estimate and check those functions that will be part of the scope of work.
+We will list the functions that are included in your estimate and check those functions that will be part of the scope of work.
 Other features will NOT be included.
 You can certainly add them later.
 In such a case, we will provide a quote for that work, and upon your acceptance proceed to enhance your site with the feature requested.